NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 In PostRun, the containers are expected to exit cleanly with a zero exit code.
 If a container does exit cleanly, the Kubernetes software attempts a number of retries based on the configuration of the container profile.
-It continues to do this until the container exits successfully, or if the `retryLimit` is set - whichever occurs first.
+It continues to do this until the container exits successfully, or until the `retryLimit` is hit - whichever occurs first.
 In the latter case, the workflow will report an Error.

 Read up on the [Failure Retries](#failure-retries) for more information on retries.